greenheartgames/greenworks/README.md

 The plugin was developed the enable the Steam release of Greenheart Games' [Game Dev Tycoon](http://www.greenheartgames.com/app/game-dev-tycoon/), a game powered by [node-webkit](https://github.com/rogerwang/node-webkit).

-For Game Dev Tycoon we've built 5 methods, based on Steam API:
+For Game Dev Tycoon we've added support for Steam Cloud and Steam Achievements via the following five methods, based on the Steamworks SDK:
 - `initAPI()` (synchronous call) - this one is used when the app starts.
 This method uses `SteamAPI_Init` and `ISteamUserStats::RequestCurrentStats` methods;
 - `getCloudQuota()` - is used to get steam cloud usage.
 Uses methods from `ISteamRemoteStorage`;
 - `saveTextToFile(fileName, content, complete, error)` (asynchronous) - saves some textual data locally, but it also gets synced with steam cloud in background;